vitejs/vite/docs/blog/announcing-vite4.md

 Use `pnpm create vite` to scaffold a Vite project with your preferred framework, or open a started template online to play with Vite 4 using [vite.new](https://vite.new).

-You can also run `pnpm create vite-extra` to get access to templates from other frameworks and runtimes (ssr templates, Solid, Deno, and SSR and library starters). `create vite-extra` templates are also available when you run `create vite` under the `Others` option.
+You can also run `pnpm create vite-extra` to get access to templates from other frameworks and runtimes (Solid, Deno, SSR, and library starters). `create vite-extra` templates are also available when you run `create vite` under the `Others` option.

-Note that Vite starter templates are intended to be used to create a playground to test Vite with different frameworks.
+Note that Vite starter templates are intended to be used as a playground to test Vite with different frameworks.
 When building your next project, we recommend reaching out to the starters recommended by each framework.
 Some frameworks now redirect in `create vite` to their starters too (`create-vue` and `Nuxt 3` for Vue, and `SvelteKit` for Svelte).

 ## New React plugin using SWC during development